matrix-org/matrix-android-sdk2-sample/README.md

 ## AndroidManifest.xml file

-Your application should at least contains the provider "WorkManagerInitializer" with tools:node="remove" as below
+Your application should at least contains the provider "InitializationProvider" to remove initialiwation of the WorkManager as below

 ```
 <application